 Master of Social Work, Clinical Social Work Master of Arts, Creative and Critical Writing Bachelor of Fine Arts, Music and Economics

-Areas of care: Trauma, Intergenerational Trauma, Systemic and Dominant Ideological Oppression, Grief and Isolation, Anger and Addiction, First Responders and Veterans, Resiliency and Recovery, Voice and Expression, Movement and Somatic Exploration, and Spirituality and Meaning.
+Areas of care: Trauma, Intergenerational and Developmental Trauma, Systemic and Dominant Ideological Oppression, Grief and Isolation, Anger and Addiction, First Responders and Veterans, Voice and Embodied Exploration, and Narrative and Meaning.

 “If you can see what that one person has walked through, from their earliest time, from all their growing up time, through everything they wanted to believe in that didn’t believe in them, through everything that couldn’t last, through every heartbreak that got them to today, you would fall down on your knees in awe, and there would never be another stranger.”